-If your child has a statement of special educational needs or an Education, Health and Care plan then this will be discussed at their annual review.
+If your child has an Education, Health and Care plan then this will be discussed at their annual review.
 Class teachers and support staff meet at the end of each year to plan the transition.
 Some children may be given extra visits to their new class, mentoring sessions from our learning mentor or a transition book to look at over the summer.
 Children with additional needs who are transferring to secondary school will be given an extra transition day at their secondary school.